brevzin/cpp_proposals/3491_define_static/define-static.md

 But that's a fairly awkward implementation, and the string use-case is sufficiently common as to merit a more ergonomic solution.

-There are two design questions that we have to address: whether objects can overlap and whether `define_static_array` needs to mandate structural.
+There are three design questions that we have to address: whether objects can overlap, whether `define_static_array` needs to mandate structural, and what the return type should be.

 ## The Overlapping Question